Select from the following

 A root canal may be warranted in cases where a tooth has:

-Dr. Phil Nasralla is highly trained and experienced in all realms of endodontics.
-He uses the best technology available, including dental microscopes for increased magnification and illumination in the tooth and roots.
-Unlike days of old, root canals are typically painless and done in 1 easy visit, with many patients reporting little or no discomfort the next day.
+Dr. Nasralla is highly trained and experienced in all realms of endodontics and uses the best technology available, including dental microscopes for increased magnification and illumination in the tooth and roots.
+Unlike days of old, root canals are typically painless and done in one easy visit with many patients reporting little or no discomfort the next day.

-Dr. Nasralla examines and X-rays the tooth (decayed and infected in this illustration), then administers local anesthetic.
+Dr. Nasralla examines and x-rays the tooth, then administers local anesthetic.
 Once it is numb, a rubber dam is placed over the tooth to isolate it and keep it clean and free of saliva during the procedure.

 An opening is made in the crown (top) of the tooth and very fine, flexible instruments are used to clean out the pulp from the pulp chamber and root canals and to shape the space for fillings.